mlp1802/PowerInjectUnity/README.md

 —MasterPipeline
 ——Player1 pipeline
 ——Player2 pipeline

-Error messages
+###Error messages
-When you run your game, you will receive messages in the Unity log window about what producers did not run and what fields were not injected, if any.
+When you run your game, you will receive warning messages in the Unity log window about what producers did not run and what fields were not injected, if any.